andre-batista/eispy2d/README.md

 ## How to use

-You may find usages examples in the folder *demo*.
+You may find usages examples [here](https://github.com/andre-batista/eispy2d/tree/main/demo).
 There are scripts and Jupyter Notebooks in which you can see how the classes are called, how to build a problem, how to run an experiment, etc.

 ## Contribute